zhhsplendid/digits_classifier_SVM/readme.txt

 	2. Run the experiments:
 		run ./src/main.m in Matlab

+		Time cost:
+		The main.m has two stages.
+			First, pre-computing HoG feature for MNIST, about 3 hours Second, do experiments, about 1.5 hours

+		The pre-computing HoG features will be generated in ./src/precomputed_HoG_MNIST.mat If you have the file ./src/precomputed_HoG_MNIST.mat in the folder ./src The main function will not pre-compute.
+So from your second running, you cost 1.5 hour.
+		It can save time.
+I put the precomputing data in the folder but not upload to Github

 Result format:

-	Then there will be five result files generated under ./output
+	Then there will be five human readable result files generated under ./output

 	1. baseline.result
 		we don't use PCA and use linear kernel or SVM as baseline